top of page

 • Finally, they can be hot.
 If you run warm, look for ones that indicate a cooling fabric.

 One of the most popular weighted blankets on Amazon is YNM.
 They have multiple color and size options, including a 30lb size.
 It’s one of the more affordable brands and has over 16,000 5-star reviews.
 It doesn’t come with a cover, but that can be purchased separately.
-YNM also has a cooling version of their blanket, which can be useful for those of us who run warm!
+It's also a cooling blanket, which can be useful for those of us who run warm!

-Gravity is one of the original weighted blankets, their Kickstarter went viral and basically helped bring weighted blankets into the mainstream.
-In 2018, TIME named it as one of the best inventions of the year.
-They have two sizes, individual or queen/king and three cover colors: white, grey, or navy.
-The cover is a soft duvet which offers a very plush and fleecy feel.
+Gravity is one of the original weighted blankets.
+Their Kickstarter went viral and basically helped bring weighted blankets into the mainstream.
+In 2018, TIME named it one of the year's best inventions.
+They have two sizes, individual or queen/king, and multiple color options for coves.
+The cover is a soft duvet that offers a very plush and fleecy feel.
 The cover is removable and washable.

-Some folks say it sleeps hot, and it’s a mid-range priced blanket.
+Some folks say it sleeps hot and is a mid-range priced blanket.
 They also only have 3 weights, maxing out at 25lbs.
-But the consistent 5 star rave reviews, means Gravity Blanket is regularly considered one of the best on the market.
+But the consistent 5-star rave reviews mean Gravity Blanket is regularly considered one of the best on the market.

-Baloo blankets are an Instagramer’s dream.
-It frequently gets high marks for it’s minimalist off-white design.
+Baloo blankets are a Minimalist Instagrammer's dream.
+It frequently gets high marks for its minimalist off-white design.
 It's thinner and made from cotton, so it’s cooler than most other blankets on the market.
 Great for those of us who run warm at night!
 If the off-white isn’t your thing, it does have loops for adding a duvet cover.
-It runs a little smaller than other blankets, to help minimize the risk of falling off the bed.
-It's in the mid-upper price range, so probably best for people who are really devoted to the minimalist aesthetic, or who run very warm at night.
+It runs a little smaller than other blankets to help minimize the risk of falling off the bed.
+It's in the mid-upper price range, so it's probably best for people who are devoted to the minimalist aesthetic or run very warm at night.

 Luna blankets are one of the cheaper options out there.
 They are hugely popular on Amazon because of this.
-They are comfortable and comforting, and have a much wider variety of weight options than most.
-Duvet covers are sold separately and the stitching isn't as well down as other blankets, but for the price it works.
+They are comfortable and comforting.
+However, they max out at 20 lbs, the duvet covers are sold separately, and the stitching isn't as well done as other blankets, but for the price, it works.
 And sometimes that is all you need!

 This is the blanket for those looking for the heaviest weight.
-This is meant for couples on a king size bed, this is not recommended for individuals.
-It might be a great option for a couple where both folks are larger and you don’t want to have 2 weighted blankets.
-This is a LOT of blanket, and your bed is too small or there is just one person, you risk the blanket going over the side of the bed.
-The extra large weight also comes with an extra large price tag, but if you only have to buy one blanket, it's might be worth it.
+This is meant for couples on a king-size bed; this is not recommended for individuals.
+It might be a great option for a couple where both folks are larger, and you don’t want to have 2 weighted blankets.
+This is a LOT of blankets, and if your bed is too small or there is just one person, you risk the blanket going over the side of the bed.
+The extra large weight also comes with an extra large price tag, but if you only have to buy one blanket, it might be worth it.

 bottom of page